General Course Information

 100: Each department in the College of Arts and Science can offer a seminar numbered 100, cross-listed with at least two departments.
 This course number is reserved especially to allow students and faculty a chance to learn how different disciplines deal with the same problem.
 The 100 course has one or two semester hours of credit; you cannot receive more than four semester hours credit for all courses numbered 100.
 These courses may not be offered every year.

-177, 277, 377, and 477: These courses are designated for independent study.
+177, 277, 377, and 477: These numbers are designated for independent study.
 You can register for zero to six hours of independent study each semester (no more than 10 credit hours per number).
 Registration for each course is in accordance with the course’s class level (177 for first-year material, 277 for second-year material, etc.).
 Independent study projects must be approved by the instructor and the department chair.
 Students completing experiential learning in association with a Miami Plan course will register for 177E, 277E, 377E or 477E.
 Students completing research for independent study purposes will register with an R modifier in the appropriate 177R, 277R, 377R or 477R.
 Students completing Extended Study or Service Learning in association with a Miami Plan course will register for one credit hour with an X modifier the appropriate 177X, 277X, 377X or 477X.

-199, 299, 399, 499/599 and 699: These numbers are used for workshops or similar offerings.
+199, 299, 399, 499/599, and 699: These numbers are used for workshops or similar offerings.
 Workshops must go through an approval process each year.
 Some departments/programs utilize workshop numbers ending in 97, 98 or 99 based upon volume and frequency of workshop offerings.

-677: This course is used for departments/programs without an established Independent Study course number.
+677: This number is used for departments/programs without an established Independent Study course number.
 You can register for 0-6 credit hours of independent study each semester (no more than 10 per year).
 Registration for each course is in accordance with the level of instruction.
 Independent study projects must be approved by the instructor and the department chair/program director.

 700: This number is used for Master's thesis research credit.